top of page

 The adjective 'vehement' finds its etymological origins in Latin.
 It is derived from the Latin word 'vehemens,' which means 'violent' or 'impetuous.'
 This Latin term is believed to have roots in the combination of 've' (a prefix that intensifies the meaning) and 'mens' (meaning 'mind' or 'emotion').
 As such, 'vehement' in its early usage conveyed the idea of a forceful and intense expression of emotion or conviction, often verging on the impassioned or fervent.
 Over time, it evolved in the English language to describe strong, intense, and impassioned feelings, beliefs, or expressions.
 Its etymology underscores the powerful and forceful nature of the emotions or convictions it describes, emphasizing their intensity and fervor.

-Quiz: Find the meaning of the adjective vehement:
+Find the correct meaning of the adjective vehement:

 Try Again!